 The low season is during the monsoon season, which falls between September and November.
 The rain and occasional thunderstorms usually happen only in the late afternoons and evenings.
 There are still plenty of attractions that you can slowly wander and explore the island.

-Penang International Airport (Airport Code: PEN) is an airport located on the island and located about 17 kilometers away from the downtown and the UNESCO Heritage Site.
-There are three domestic airlines flying here: Malaysia Airline, Air Asia, and Malindo Air.
+Penang International Airport (Airport Code: PEN) is located on the island about 17 kilometers away from the downtown and the UNESCO Heritage Sites.
+There are four domestic airlines flying here: Malaysia Airline, Firefly, Air Asia and Malindo Air.

 If you choose to take a domestic flight from KL International Airport (KUL), the journey takes only an hour.
 This is the best option if you are traveling aboard and need to transit from Kuala Lumpur.
 Other domestic flights include Langkawi (45 minutes), Johor (1 hour and 10 minutes), and Kota Kinabalu (3 hours).